besartzeka/besartzeka/README.md

 Web Developer
 -------------

-I've been in software engineering field for more than 5 years.
+I've been in software engineering field since 2017.
 Started with Java and PHP for some school project and ended up building ERP application using ASP .NET MVC, and Laravel at work, with a solid understanding of OOP.
 Later I progressed as a small team leader, with additional involvement in architecture designs of our projects.
 Coding is my passion, and I thrive to have my code clean, so others would easily collaborate.

 * 🌍  I'm based in Kosovo
-* 🧠  I'm learning VueJS
+* 🧠  I'm learning everything that has to do with Laravel ecosystem.

 ### Skills